nysat/exercisetracker/README.md

 # exercisetracker
-log workouts to track and display them in different
+log workouts to track and display them in different ways